playfulprogramming/playfulprogramming/content/blog/what-are-uuids/index.md

 A "UUID version" outlines which type of UUID you're generating; each version of UUID has a different generation mechanism, and therefore different usecases.

-At the time of writing, [there are 5 different types of UUIDs](https://ietf-wg-uuidrev.github.io/rfc4122bis/draft-00/draft-ietf-uuidrev-rfc4122bis.html):
+At the time of writing, [there are 5 different types of UUIDs](https://ietf-wg-uuidrev.github.io/rfc4122bis/draft-00/draft-ietf-uuidrev-rfc4122bis.html) that are part of [the official UUID specification](https://datatracker.ietf.org/doc/html/rfc4122):

 - [UUIDv1](#UUIDv1)
   - A machine's network card information + a timestamp